mozilla/data-docs/concepts/profile/profilehistory.md

 ![](images/profile-history/example-midhistory.png)

 In this example, the profile simply appears in our data mid-history, with presumably the 25th subsession in it's history.
-It's previous history is a mystery.
+Its previous history is a mystery.

 ## Profile History Progression Events